marlonecobos/nichevol/README.md

 ### Functions in nichevol

-Four main types of functions are included in **nichevol**: (1) the ones that help in preparing data (exploration plots and tables of characters) for ancestral reconstruction; (2) the ones that perform the ancestral reconstructions (Maximum Parsimony and Maximum Likelihood); (3) some complementary functions that help in performing post-reconstruction steps (reconstruction smoothing, and niche and niche evolution representations); and (4) the ones that help in producing virtual species for exploring hypothesis.
+Four main types of functions are included in **nichevol**: (1) ones that help in preparing data (exploration plots and tables of characters) for ancestral reconstruction; (2) ones that perform the ancestral reconstructions (maximum parsimony and maximum likelihood); (3) some complementary functions that help in performing post-reconstruction steps (reconstruction smoothing, and niche and niche evolution representations); and (4) ones that help in producing virtual species for exploring hypotheses.
 Of course, other helper functions are used in the package, but they won’t be used as commonly.

-A complete list of the main functions in the **nichevol** package can be found in the package documentation.
+A complete list of the functions in the **nichevol** package can be found in the package documentation.
 Use the following code to see the list.